informatica-unica/lip/contextfree/README.md

 type production = symbol * sentential_form
 ```

-Now we have all the ingredients to describe a context free grammar to OCaml.
+We now combine these types to describe a context free grammar to OCaml.
 We model this collection with a record type, using lists in place of sets:
 ```ocaml
 type grammar = {
   symbols : symbol list;